Liz0/blog/_posts/2015-03-14-Hi-this-is-oscillatingworks.md

 Hi everyone!

 This is **[oscillatingworks]**, and we love open source.
-Our mission is to find exciting, independent, homemade open source software projects, work hand by hand with their authors and take them to the next level.
+Our mission is to find exciting, independent, homemade open source software projects, work hand in hand with their authors and take them to the next level.

-Our action plan use to look like this:
+Our action plan looks like this:

 - We keep track of small and attractive indie open source projects and report on them using our **[compass]**.
-- We discuss the adequacy of each submitted project and take a decision on which could be its next **[phase]**.
+- We discuss the adequacy of each submitted project and make a decision on what its next **[phase]** could be.
-- In case we decide to keep on working on a project, we spend a considerable amount of time on understanding how it works from a technical point of view, and finding its weakest points, so we know the kind of work that it requires.
+- In case we decide to keep on working on a project, we spend a considerable amount of time on understanding how it works from a technical point of view, finding its weakest points so we know the kind of work that it requires.
-- We keep in touch with the authors and tell them our contribution plans, and how they fit into author plans.
+- We keep in touch with the authors and tell them our contribution plans and how they fit into author plans.
 Based on their feedback, we start actively working on the project.
 - Once we become official maintainers of the project, we take care that it enjoys a healthy lifetime: we handle issues, publish new releases, review and merge pull requests, fix bugs, etc.

-Our tasks are not limited to technical aspects, we want to make projects more usable and appealing for everyone so it implies working in other areas: branding, communication, documentation, distribution, etc.
+Our tasks are not limited to technical aspects – we want to make projects more usable and appealing for everyone so it implies working in other areas: branding, communication, documentation, distribution, etc.